Asteroid impact prediction: Effectiveness of the current system

 The effectiveness of the current system can be assessed a number of ways.
 The diagram below illustrates the number of successfully predicted impacts each year compared to the number of unpredicted asteroid impacts recorded by infrasound sensors designed to detect detonation of nuclear devices.
 It shows that the success rate is increasing over time, but that the vast majority are still missed.

 One problem with assessing effectiveness this way is that the sensitivity of infrasound sensors extends to small asteroids, which generally do very little damage.
 The missed asteroids do tend to be small, and missing small asteroids is relatively unimportant.
 By contrast, missing a large day-side impacting asteroid is highly problematic, with the unpredicted mid-size Chelyabinsk meteor providing a mild real-life example.
 In order to assess the effectiveness for detecting the (rare) larger asteroids which do matter, a different approach is needed.

 That effectiveness for larger asteroid can be assessed by looking at warning times for asteroids which did not impact Earth but came close.
 The below diagram for asteroids which came closer than the Moon shows how far in advance of closest approach they were first detected.
 Unlike asteroid impacts, where infrasound sensors provide ground truth, it is impossible to know for sure how many close approaches were undetected.
 Of the asteroids that were detected, the diagram shows that about half were not detected until after they had passed Earth.
 If they had been on course to impact Earth, they would not have been spotted before they hit, primarily because they approached from a direction close to the Sun.
 This includes larger asteroids such as 2018 AH, which approached from a direction close to the Sun and was detected 2 days after it had passed.
 It is estimated to be around 100 times more massive than the Chelyabinsk meteor.

-The number of detections is increasing as more survey sites come on line (for example ATLAS in 2016 and ZTF in 2018), but approximately half of the detections are made after the asteroid passes the Earth.
-The below charts visualise the warning times of the close approaches listed in the above bargraph, by the size of the asteroid instead of by the year they occurred in.
+The number of detections is increasing as more survey sites come online (for example ATLAS in 2016 and ZTF in 2018), but approximately half of the detections are made after the asteroid passes the Earth.
+The charts below show the warning times of the close approaches listed in the bar graph above, by the size of the asteroid instead of by the year they occurred in.
 The sizes of the charts show the relative sizes of the asteroids to scale.
 This is based on the absolute magnitude of each asteroid, an approximate measure of size based on brightness.
 For comparison, the approximate size of a person is also shown.